Procedures for Student Organization Use of University Vehicles

 - Authorized Volunteers

-- An individual may volunteer to a student/campus organization after documentation is provided through a volunteer agreement available at the Student Activities Center.
+- An individual may volunteer to a student/campus organization after documentation is provided through a volunteer agreement available at Memorial Union Student Engagement.
 An authorized volunteer to an organization may ride as a passenger in a university vehicle; but, is not considered an "ISU volunteer or agent" when acting in this volunteer capacity and may not serve as the driver of the vehicle.

 - Sponsored and Affiliated student/campus organizations are eligible to have ISU Volunteer drivers when there is appropriate departmental oversight and approval.
 Exceptions for Registered organizations to have ISU Volunteer drivers may be granted by Office of Risk Management for organizations with oversight and written/documented approval from an appropriate ISU department/unit.